-As a result of the outbreak of COVID-19 epidemic, the deterioration of the local economy has affected the Group's performance with rental concessions requested by tenants and shrinking demand for office and retail spaces.
-Loss attributable to equity holders for the year amounted to HK\$1,185.4 million (2019: HK\$548.8 million).
-The loss mainly resulted from the current year's decrease in fair value of investment properties of HK\$1,317.2 million compared with HK\$701.0 million fair value loss in 2019.
-After allowing for the effect of fair value changes of investment properties, the underlying operating profit from rental operations decreased 13.3% from HK\$181.5 million to HK\$157.3 million compared to last year.
-Revenue for the year amounted to HK\$203.7 million (2019: HK\$226.9 million), decreased by 10.2% year-on-year.
+The Group's performance has declined for the year ended 30 September 2021 compared to the year ended 30 September 2020 as a result of reduced market rent, rent concessions requested by tenants and increased vacancies.
+Profit attributable to equity holders for the year amounted to HK\$66.9 million (2020: loss attributable to equity holders of HK\$1,185.4 million).
+The profit mainly resulted from the current year's decrease in fair value loss of investment properties.
+The fair value loss of investment properties for the year of 2020 was HK\$1,317.2 million.
+After allowing for the effect of fair value changes of investment properties, the underlying operating profit from rental operations decreased by 36.9% from HK\$157.3 million for 2020 to HK\$99.2 million for 2021.
+Revenue for the year amounted to HK\$160.4 million (2020: HK\$203.7 million), decreased by 21.3% year-on-year.